 My reading this week led me to the intersection of neuroscience and money.
 Inspired by Jason Zweig’s book Your Money and Your Brain we’ll look at the reflexive brain vs. the reflective brain.
-These concepts help us to understand some of the biological forces at play and how our emotions get in the way of good decisions.
+These concepts help us to understand some of the biological forces at play and how our emotions get in the way of making good financial decisions.

-According to Sweig the reflexive brain, located primarily underneath the cerebral cortex, registers excitement by rewards like money, sex or a trip to Hawaii.
+According to Zweig the reflexive brain, located primarily underneath the cerebral cortex, registers excitement by rewards like money, sex or a trip to Hawaii.
 It also reacts to danger, real and imagined.
 It translates sites, smells and sounds into information we need to keep ourselves safe.
 In the blink of an eye something labeled as dangerous can stimulate our bodies to be afraid, a reflex, that triggers a chemical reaction we experience as fear.

 The reflective brain, primarily associated with the prefrontal cortex, is our chef in the kitchen, or CEO if you will, fabulous at planning and problem solving.
 Think cool evaluation of the pros and cons before making an informed decision.